dkjl9823/interactive/assignments/interview.md

 Just on the fucking rights.
 We really did that.
 But we were really lucky to have had that experience.
 At the same time, though, at a certain point, we started to look for the art in our city ourselves.
 The art I was experiencing was really fueling my life decisions and shaped the way I wanted to live and just exist, really.
 That’s when we really realize how much of an influence your exposure to art has had on you.

+## Art and Industry ##

 **How do you think the art culture in L.A. – where you currently live – differs to the art culture in Seoul that you grew up in?**

 When I think of L.A., I think of industry.
 And L.A. is the hub of industry.
 Everything is made here now, especially with Hollywood and Silicon Valley.
 But in Korea, I don’t think it’s … Well, I don’t think the Korean art scene isn’t run by industry, like it seems to be in L.A..
 It’s run by … I’m not sure what word I would use.
 How would you describe it?

-**I think it’s run very independently of industry.
+**I think it’s somewhat very independently of industry.
 Maybe there’s just a clearer delineation between art and commerce in Korea than there is in the States.
-Perhaps art had become more commercialized in America, while Korea’s delineation is better, or the two haven’t collided like they have in the States yet.**
+Perhaps art has become more commercialized in America, while Korea’s delineation is better, or the two haven’t collided like they have in the States yet?**

 Right.
 Because we don’t look at K-pop idols groups and say “That’s art”.
-That’s commerce, and they now it is.
-And sure, sometimes there is an overlap and it’s fantastic when there is.
-I think Korean history and culture is the pulse of our art.
+That’s commerce, and they know it is.
+And sure, sometimes there is an overlap and it’s fantastic when there is, but I think Korean history and culture is the pulse of our art, not capitalism.
 Our desire for unity is such a big part of how us Koreans and Korean artist view our world and our art and our community, which is so different to the United States.
 Korea’s desire for unity, and … peace!
 We’re really not our here trying to shoot each other – we’re really just trying to live our day to day lives, and reunite with our northern counterpart.

+## Culture and Compromise ##

 **I do think my culture and heritage has really begun to influence and drive my art and work, especially as an aspiring artist and designer studying far from home.
 I constantly find myself trying to fit in a Korean reference in everything I do.**